AID Search FAQ’s

 Are There Other Portals like the AID Search?

-ACT has a number of features which, taken together, are not replicated elsewhere including:
+ACT has several features which, taken together, are not replicated elsewhere including:

 • A focus on the information needs of families and adults with ASD